alexfikl/pycaputo/docs/index.rst

     f(x) = (1 + x)^3

-with its Caputo fractional order derivative given by
+and its Caputo fractional order derivative given by

 .. math::